brianobr/brianobr/README.md

 - Knowledge of system architectures and ensuring compliance with regulations like **HIPAA**

 **Emerging Technologies:**
-- Active interest in Artificial Intelligence, including its innovative and practical applications
+- Actively exploring Artificial Intelligence and its innovative applications.

 **Development Tools & Frameworks:**
 - Skilled in leveraging tools and frameworks like **Visual Studio**, **.NET MAUI**, **Agile methodologies**, and **Git**